okta-samples/okta-spring-boot-sample/README.md

-# Okta Spring Boot Sample
+# Okta Spring Boot WebFlux Sample

 This example shows you how to use the [Okta Spring Boot Starter][] to login a user.
 The login is achieved through the [Authorization Code Flow][] where the user is redirected to the Okta-Hosted login page.
 After the user authenticates, they are redirected back to the application and a local cookie session is created.

 It also shows how to return the user's information from an API using an OAuth 2.0 access token.